Regulation of nicotine marketing: Plain tobacco packaging

 Some countries have required that tobacco products be sold in standardized plain, dark brown packaging with warning labels.
 There is evidence that this reduces both smoking prevalence and misperceptions that some cigarettes ("light", "low-tar", etc.) are less harmful than others.

+As of February 2024, an international report estimated that 25 countries and territories have adopted plain-packaging legislation and a further 42 countries and territories are advancing such regulations, either through implementation or planning.